GOVTNZ/print-ready/docs/css-website-integration.md

 ## Determining what to hide:

 Review each page type and component in your website.
 Apply this principle: **"Only print elements that are essential for understanding the page's content or context"**

+A quick way to inspect your webpage's print layout is to emulate the CSS "print" media type using your browser's developer tools.

 Common elements to hide include: